-As set forth in the Summary Compensation Table for Fiscal Year 2022, our CEO's annual total compensation for fiscal year 2023 was \$2,136,740.
-Our median employee's annual total compensation was \$325,675, resulting in a CEO pay ratio of 6.56:1.
 In calculating the CEO pay ratio, the SEC rules allow companies to adopt a variety of methodologies, apply certain exclusions, and make reasonable estimates and assumptions reflecting their unique employee populations.
-Therefore, our reported CEO pay ratio may not be comparable to CEO pay ratios reported by other companies due to differences in industries and geographical dispersion, as well as the different estimates, assumptions, and methodologies applied by other companies in calculating their CEO pay ratios.
+Therefore, our reported CEO pay ratio may not be comparable to CEO pay ratios reported by other companies due to differences in industries and geographical dispersion, as well as the different estimates, assumptions and methodologies applied by other companies in calculating their CEO pay ratios.

 The pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules based on our payroll and employment records and the methodology described herein.
-We identified our employee population as of December 31, 2023, which is a date within the last three months of our last completed fiscal year, including our consolidated subsidiaries.
-In 2022, we identified our employee population as of October 15, 2022, but changed the identification date to December 31, 2023, to align with the end of the calendar year.
-After we identified our employee population, we collected and calculated salary information for the employee population for the twelve months trailing December 31, 2023 as our "consistently applied compensation measure".
+We identified our employee population as of December 31, 2024, which is a date within the last three months of our last completed fiscal year, including our consolidated subsidiaries.
+After we identified our employee population, we collected and calculated salary information for the employee population for the twelve months trailing December 31, 2024 as our "consistently applied compensation measure".
 We annualized the salaries of the employees that were not employed by the Company for the full twelve months.
-Finally, we identified the median compensated employee and calculated her or his total compensation consistent with the compensation for our CEO in accordance with SEC rules and as reflected in the Summary Compensation Table for Fiscal Year 2023.
-We did not exclude any non-U.S. employees in calculating our pay ratio or any employees that became our employees as a result of a business combination or acquisition in 2023.
-Compensation paid in foreign currency was converted to U.S. dollars using average foreign exchange rates for the three months ending December 31, 2023.
+Finally, we identified the median compensated employee and calculated her or his total compensation consistent with the compensation for our CEO in accordance with SEC rules and as reflected in the Summary Compensation Table for Fiscal Year 2024.
+We did not exclude any non-U.S. employees in calculating our pay ratio or any employees that became our employees as a result of a business combination or acquisition in 2024.
+Compensation paid in foreign currency was converted to U.S. dollars using average foreign exchange rates for the three months ending December 31, 2024.
 In determining the median total compensation of all employees, we did not make any cost-of-living adjustments to the compensation paid to any employee outside of the U.S.